felippemr/resume/README.md

   I helped design a tool to draft and send sales contracts and with that a payment tool capable of handling credit cards and ACH(American banks only) with which the company was able to charge more than $1M in in the first month.
 Led the expense accounting team for 4 four months on recreating a tool to generate expense reports such as the expense audit report and disclosures reports for our customers.

-  Currently working on Carta's payments platform where I have been able to drastically improve the service performance, remove bugs that were impacting users by employing a new archtecture for cross-systems integrations and, I am designing a novel solution for money movement that will transact tens of billions of dollars within the next two years.
+  Currently working on Carta's payments platform where I have been able to drastically improve the service performance, remove bugs that were impacting users by employing a new architecture for cross-systems integrations and, I am designing a novel solution for money movement that will transact tens of billions of dollars within the next two years.
 </p>

+**Languages and Frameworks**:  Python, Django, Postgres, React, Celery, Redis, Thrift

 ### Globo.com (Rio de Janeiro, Brazil)

-_Middle Software Engineer, Oct 6th 2014 - Sep 7th 2016_
+_Software Engineer, Oct 6th 2014 - Sep 7th 2016_
 <p align="justify">
   Middle member of the team that built DBaaS, an open source Web app and API designed to manage databases on the cloud environment,